swolflcs/pymatic/README.md

 - Sends reminders and the status email at the times specified in the config
 - Turns off during the weekend and on holidays specified in the config
 - Keeps a log of activity in output.log
+- Records heartbeat data in heartbeat.log

 ## Running Pymatic

 1. Open your favorite terminal
 2. Type `python3 pymatic.py` to start the daemon
 3. CTRL+C to interrupt the script

+## Troubleshooting

+- If you are get an error in your which prevents a task from running verify that your version of chrome matches your version of chromedriver
+- If nothing is happening verify that the password and username in your config are correct

 ## Building Pymatic